LogoJapan Suki

 Momiji Manju Cake

-About three-quarters of the way up, you'll find Iwayataishi Cave, hidden beneath a massive cliff.
-Legend has it that Kôbô Daishi performed a mandala yoga here to improve his memory.
+About three-quarters along the trail, you'll reach the Iwayataishi cave beneath a towering cliff.
+According to legend, Kōbō Daishi performed a mandala yoga ritual here to enhance his memory.

 Entrance to Iwayatasishi Cave / 岩屋大師